sisoe24/homebrew-vj/README.md

 the dmg folder and places the applications inside **/Applications/VDMX Extras**.
 However, it will not install the ISFEditor due to an error.

-## Why a third-party tap

-VDMX, for example, was already added long ago and removed due to inactivity, so it is unlikely they will accept it again.
-Other apps in this repo are unlikely to have many more users than VDMX to make any difference.

 ## Documentation

 `brew help`, `man brew` or check [Homebrew's documentation](https://docs.brew.sh).

 ## Contributing

 Feel free to add a cask for an app you use or suggest a new one.
 You can also contribute by only incrementing the application versions when a new update is out.